RSDuck/craftus_reloaded/README.md

 * An infinte world(in theory)
 * An awesome flat world
-* ~~One single block which can be placed down~~ Multiple blocks you can place down
+* Blocks, of multiple variants, can be broken and placed down to build structures
 * Saving and loading the world

 ## Known bugs

 * ~~I experienced once, that blocks, which are newly placed in a specific chunk weren't rendered anymore, but blocks placed in another chunk were, but I couldn't reproduce this bug.
-Maybe it's related to old savefiles~~ I think
+Maybe it's related to old savefiles~~ I hope I fixed this bug, because I couldn't find a way to reproduce it.
-* Making a screenshot with Luma Rosalina menu leads to crash
+* ~~Making a screenshot with Luma Rosalina menu leads to crash~~ Somehow this doesn't happen anymore

 ## Credits
 * People who made 3DS homebrew possible